Applications Due May 1, 2021

-WASHINGTON, D.C., April 13, 2020—Today, the Appalachian Regional Commission (ARC) began accepting applications for the second class of the Appalachian Leadership Institute, a leadership and economic development training opportunity for community leaders who currently live and/or work in Appalachia.
+WASHINGTON, D.C., March 15, 2021—Today, the Appalachian Regional Commission (ARC) began accepting applications for the third class of the Appalachian Leadership Institute, a leadership and economic development training opportunity for people who currently live and/or work in Appalachia.
 The Appalachian Leadership Institute is an extensive nine-month program focusing on skill-building, seminars, best practice reviews, mentoring, and networking.
 The curriculum is anchored by six multi-day seminars followed by a capstone graduation.
 Sessions are expected to take place throughout the Region should COVID-19 guidelines allow.

 As part of the Appalachian Leadership Institute, participating Fellows will learn how to: